BelacEr/Journal-CLI-Tool/README.md

 python main.py
 ```

+🧠 How to Use

+1. Choose an option from the menu:

+  - Press 1 to write a new journal entry

+  - Press 2 to read all your past entries

+  - Press 3 to delete a specific entry

+  - Press 4 to exit

+ 2. Your entries are saved in my_journal.txt in the same directory.

 This tool was built as a personal project to practice Python and create something meaningful.
 It’s designed with simplicity and warmth in mind—like a digital notebook that feels just like home.

 If you enjoy using it, feel free to star ⭐ the repo!